-All of the prevention measures described above were deployed in 2018, 2019 and 2020.
+All of the prevention measures described above have been deployed since 2018.
 The name and location of each private-label production facility are systematically identified.
 When the facility was located in a country at risk, an ICS audit was commissioned according to the procedure described above, so as to prevent the risk of serious human rights violations, particularly in the areas of child labour, forced labour and excessive working hours.
 Corrective action plans were tracked to support the plants in deploying best practices and attenuating the risks.